-- Pollarded trees look uniform and prevent branches interfering with structures, power lines or telephone cables.
+- Pollarded trees look uniform and prevent branches from interfering with structures, power lines or telephone cables.

 - In locations where space is limited, pollarding will reduce the canopy's size freeing up more space and allow more light to penetrate the surrounding area.

-- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects to the ecosystem and surroundings.
+- Rather than eradicating the tree, pollarding means we can retain it for years to come while benefiting from its positive effects on the ecosystem and surroundings.

 - In areas prone to flooding or waterlogging, pollarding a tree is often a compromise to complete removal.
 Total removal only worsens the problem as there would be no tree to suck up the water.

 As discussed above, well performed and timed pollarding can be hugely beneficial in certain circumstances and situations.
 Unfortunately, "pollarding" is often confused with "topping", an awful practice that promotes decay and is detrimental to the tree's health as a whole.

 Topping involves cutting the tree to a set height with no regard to the tree's growth points, age, or species.
 If the topping severity doesn't kill the tree entirely, it will promote large amounts of epicormic growth or leave the tree vulnerable to disease and or decay.